Divyansh-Singhal/KMP-Algorithm-String-Matcher-Pattern-Finder/README.md

 This is a project made by students for a Group Activity of University VIT Bhopal.

+For Running the following code the hardware and software requirements are mentioned below:

+     Hardware:  1.
+Minimum of 1GB RAM.
+                2. Minimum of 4GB free space in hard disk.
+                3. 1.6Ghz or faster processor.

+     Software:  1.
+VS-CODE (Visual Studio Code) or any other code editor which can cupport HTML and Javascript.
+                2. Web-Browser to see the deployed link.
+                3. Windows 7 and above.

 To Use the page follow the below mentioned steps:

      1. Enter The Pattern in which you have to find the Text.